 |Minimum Stay||2 nights|

+Walk to Alamo and river, etc!
+1 mile to the Alamodome.
+1.2 miles to the Alamo and Riverwalk.
+1.3 miles to Henry B. Gonzales Convention Center.
+4.7 miles to the Pearl Brewery.
+4.9 miles to Trinity University.
+5.7 miles to the University of Incarnate Word.
+11 miles to Lackland AFB.
+11 miles to Fort Sam Houston.
 One of the most welcoming vacation rental homes in the most ideal location in San Antonio.
 Decorated with local touches unique to Texas and San Antonio, this open floor plan home has a charming personality making it stand out from your typical vacation rental.
-Perfect for a special get away or to make any getaway special.
+Perfect for a special getaway or to make any getaway special.
 Bordering King William in the Lavaca historic district of San Antonio, recently professionally remodeled, 3 bedroom, 2 bath, early 1900s home with modern appliance upgrades.
-Sleeps 8 with a king bed, queen bed, and 2 full size futons as well as a large leather sectional sofa.
-Driveway and street parking for 3-5 cars or trucks if you need it.
+Sleeps 8 with a king bed, queen bed, and 2 full size futons as well as a possible extra sleep space for a ninth person on the large leather sectional sofa.
+Driveway, 2 spaces inside the back fence for longer stays, and street parking totaling space up to 7 cars or trucks if you need it.
 View of the Tower of Americas from the front porch.
 About a mile walk to the Riverwalk and Alamo Plaza and about a 10 minute walk to city-provided bicycle rental kiosk.
 City bus line, VIA, is a short walk away.
 Located in one of the closest (if not the closest) residential neighborhoods to downtown.
 Very easy accessibility especially on foot or bike.
 There is no need to cross any interstates or bad areas en route to downtown.

 Adamantly, no smoking inside the house.
 As long as your pet isn’t destructive, we do not mind animals.
 If you are allergic to pets, please keep in mind that pets do stay here on occasion, but the property is cleaned thoroughly between guests.
 The backyard is fully fenced in (6 ft tall) and even a burrowing dog would have a hard time getting out.
 The cold water dispenser is inside the refrigerator and goes through a five stage reverse osmosis filtration system.
 Since we also stay at the house sometimes, you can be assured someone has checked on the house recently.
 If a repair or maintenance is necessary, we can usually be there typically within 60 minutes during any reasonable hour (6am to midnight).
-We live on the far north side of San Antonio.
+We live in Austin.

 If you have further questions, in addition to email, you may call or text eight three zero six six zero ate too zero six.
 We are not professional concierge by any means.
 We do travel often and treat others how we would expect to be treated, with cultural sensitivity and no discrimination.
 We have several reviews from previous guests on FlipKey, TripAdvisor, and Airbnb if you would like to take a look.